varabyte/kobweb/docs/css-style.md

 At first, it can be confusing to know when to use extended styles and when to use variants.
 Just realize that their purposes are different:

-* variants are meant to be useless on their own; they are only valid within the context of a base style that is tied to exactly one widget.
+* Variants are meant to be useless on their own; they are only valid within the context of a base style that is tied to exactly one widget.
 They are meant to be passed in as a parameter to a widget composable.
-* extended styles are meant to feel like a stand-alone style, and the fact they extend a base style is an invisible implementation detail for the caller.
+* Extended styles are meant to feel like a stand-alone style, and the fact they extend a base style is an invisible implementation detail for the caller.
 Extended styles can and are expected to be used across many different widgets as they are considered generally applicable and not specific to a single element type only.